New Whirlpool Corporation research uncovers shift in life at home during 2020; expert predicts changes are here to stay

 Finding time for self-improvement

 - More people have become hobbyists.
-16 percent (which would represent nearly 41 million people in the U.S.) have taken up at least one new hobby or skill since the start of the pandemic.
+16 percent (which would represent nearly 50 million in the U.S. and U.K.) have taken up at least one new hobby or skill since the start of the pandemic.

-- From the given list, cooking (29 percent), gardening (23 percent), drawing/painting (23 percent) and embarking on a new course of learning (21 percent) are the most popular hobbies picked up by those who have started a new one.
+- From the given list, drawing/painting (20 percent), cooking (19 percent), baking (18 percent) and embarking on a new course of learning (18 percent) are the most popular hobbies picked up by those who have started a new one.

-Perhaps it's no surprise that nearly a third (32 percent) say they've found a new appreciation for their homes this year, and 27 percent say spending more time at home has produced unexpected positives.
+Perhaps it's no surprise that a third (33 percent) say they've found a new appreciation for their homes this year, and 30 percent say spending more time at home has produced unexpected positives.

 "When the world feels chaotic, we often look for shelter and comfort in our homes as somewhere we can control.
 That's never been more true than over the last few months," says Meik Wiking, world-leading happiness expert, New York Times bestselling author and CEO, The Happiness Research Institute.
 "As this study shows, the effort we've made to make our homes a sanctuary from the outside world has led to us making changes to our home lives and household dynamics.
-From transforming what our homes look like, to reviewing how we share the housework, to thinking about how we can continue to grow as individuals—even if it's within our four walls.
 Looking ahead to 2021, we might not be able to keep up all the good hobbies we've picked up, but I think the understanding that happiness is homemade is here to stay."

 The Improving Life At Home online hub